Shkyrockett/EnvelopeWarpPlayground/README.md

 # Envelope Warp Playground

-This is an experiment with warping polygons using envelope deformation in c# .NET Core 3.1 Windows Forms.
+This is an experiment with warping polygons using envelope deformation in c# .NET 5 Windows Forms.

 ![Screenshot](Screenshot.png)